Con-JS-Development/Con-Database/README.md

  - entries(): generator of all values [key, value]
  - forEach(callBack: (value, key, this)=>void): for each all elements and call provided function for that
  - get(key: string): returns value for specific key
- - set(key: string, value: any): sets new value for provided key
+ - set(key: string: value: any): sets new value for provided key
+ - has(key: string): returns true when database has a value for that key
  - keys(): returns iterbale of keys
  - values(): returns iterable of values
 ### Additional Methods
  - load(): will load database from provided scoreboard
- - loadAsync(): will load database asynchonously from profived scoreboard
+ - loadAsync(): will load database asynchonously from provided scoreboard
  - rebuild(): when database is deleted by user in the world you can call rebuild to save loaded data without lost
  - rebuildAsync(): same as rebuild() but asyncronouse
 ### Additional Properties